narknon/CCFF7RUproj/README.md

 uProject for UE 4.27.2

 Main branch is for launcher version of the engine.
-Working on a custom engine, which will be on another branch.
+The CustomEngineDev branch requires the custom engine found at the CCFF7R branch here: https://github.com/narknon/UnrealEngine-CEEnd/tree/CCFF7R.
+The custom engine has improvements for material modding and other features.

 Project is prebuilt.
 You need Visual Studio 2017, 2019 or 2022 with Game Dev components installed.